Wix vs Squarespace: Choosing the Best Website Builder in 2023

 Once you enter all the required details, Wix ADI will automatically create a website that aligns best with your preference.

-While Squarespace is also a great option for beginners, it is somewhat more technical than Wix.
-You can’t simply start right away without any technical know-how of the website development.
-However, once you get used to the layout and its user interface, things get a lot of easier, and everything begins to fall in place.
+While Squarespace is also a great option for beginners, it is somewhat more technical than Wix or other platforms like Weebly.
+The learning curve is slightly higher.
+However, once you get used to the layout and its user interface, things get a lot easier, and everything begins to fall in place.

 One great thing about Squarespace is that it lets you use multiple templates at once for a single website.
 Adding content on your website is also very easy.
 Just click anywhere on your website and start typing.